•

 Rants

 I would characterize myself politically as a complex mix of socially liberal and economically conservative.
 I try to keep my exact positions non-partisan and evaluate each policy situation case-by-case.
-I admire the social left for its heart, but don’t think they usually go about achieving their goals in the most efficient way. […]
+I admire the social left for its heart, but don’t think they usually go about achieving their goals in the most efficient way.
+The government (at […]

 Sunday, August 17th, 2008 at 11:04 pm